VbehrensN/ELK_STACK_PROJECT/README_official.md

 - __filebeat__ and __metricbeat__

 These Beats allow us to collect the following information from each machine:
-- Filebeat is used for logs events and Metricbeat is used for metrics such as CPU and memory usage, network information.
+- Filebeat is used for logs events and Metricbeat is used for metrics such as CPU and memory usage, network and disk statistics.

 <br />